What is a savings account? Definition, how they work

 How much should you keep in your savings accounts?

-The amount of money you should keep in a savings account varies depending on different savings goals.
-If you’re using it as an emergency fund, most financial advisors suggest that you keep three to six months’ worth of living expenses in your account.
+The amount of money to keep in an account varies depending on your savings goals.
+If, for example, you’re using it as an emergency fund, most financial advisors suggest that you keep three to six months’ worth of living expenses in your account.

 For example, if you spend an average of $3,000 per month on costs such as your mortgage, car payment and food, you would save anywhere from $9,000 to $18,000 in the account.

-If you’re saving for a specific goal — like a vacation, buying a house or purchasing a car — you would keep enough in the account to pay for that expense.
+If you’re saving for a specific goal — such as a vacation, buying a house or purchasing a car — you would keep enough in the account to pay for that expense.

 Consider using a savings calculator to determine how long it would take to reach a specific savings goal, based on how much you contribute to a savings account monthly.